sybilhoangRG/support.balsamiq.com/content/sales/upgrades.md

 ### Balsamiq for Google Drive

-Balsamiq for Google Drive is a single user subscription.
-There is no volume purchasing or company-wide subscriptions for this product.
+Balsamiq for Google Drive is priced per user, which we refer to as _Editors_.
+They have the capability of creating and editing wireframes.
+There can be up to two administrators on a particular subscription, and either admin can [downgrade or upgrade](/sales/gdrivesubscription/#changing-your-plan) the plan as they see fit.
+When doing so, subscriptions will automatically receive credit for any time remaining on the old plan level.

 ### Wireframes for Confluence Server or Jira Server